 UPDATE 1/23/13: Gov. Cuomo’s budget, unveiled Jan.
 22, 2013, included a repeal of the “prescriber prevails” provision for atypical antipsychotics.
 Restoring this patient protection was a hard-fought victory achieved last year by patient advocacy groups.
 As such, patient groups are not allowing the administration to repeal the measure just one year later without a fight.

 Mental Health Association in NYS, Gay Men’s Health Crisis, NYS Osteopathic Medical Society, and the Association of Hispanic Mental Health Professionals all released statements opposing the budget measure.

 Click here for the statements.

-UPDATE 1/18/13: Gay Men’s Health Crisis (GMHC) issued their recommendations to restore patient protections for Medicaid prescription drug coverage in the 2013-2014 Executive Budget.
-Here is their memo: GMHC Recommendations_Patient Protections
+UPDATE 1/18/13: Gay Men’s Health Crisis (GMHC) issued its recommendations to restore patient protections for Medicaid prescription drug coverage in the 2013-2014 Executive Budget.
+Here is the organization’s memo: GMHC Recommendations_Patient Protections

 Advocates also released a statement on March 7, 2012 that acknowledged the correct decision made by Gov. Cuomo to allow Medicaid recipients access to all forms of contraception.
 But they also urge the Governor to address the lack of patient protections for other vulnerable populations.